-All therapies are carried out by qualified and experienced practitioners who adhere to their professional code of conduct and are registered with the Complementary Natural Healthcare Council (CNHC).
+All therapies are carried out by qualified and experienced practitioners who adhere to their professional code of conduct and (where appropriate) are registered with the Complementary Natural Healthcare Council (CNHC).
 Our Therapists are all volunteers and give their time free of charge.

 This therapy involves inserting fine needles into specific points on the body to affect the flow of the body’s vital energy.
 Acupuncture can help reduce stress, improve energy levels and address symptoms such as pain.

 Massage is both mentally and physically relaxing, helping to reduce stress and tension, to promote deeper sleep and to ease aches and pains.
 Aromatherapy has all the benefits of massage with the added application of pure essential oils that have been extracted from flowers, herbs, fruits, roots and other parts of plants, each with their own therapeutic properties.